JeremyLakey/TurningMachineApi/documentation/api.md

 c               Int             Required (Must be between 1 to 5 inclusive)

 Response body
-result          Boolean         Whether if the guess was solve correct.
+result          Boolean         Whether if the guess was solve correct. err             String          Only on error

 Result codes
 200             Valid guess format (Check result body to see if guess was correct)